petzval/btferret/README.md

 A callback function must be specified.
 When the connecting client performs an operation such as connect or characteristic write, the callback function is called.
 There are also two methods of triggering a call to the callback funtion and hence some action locally on the server: a timer and a key press.
+Key press is not available with a universal server.
 Starting the server and reading/writing the local characteristics are programmed via btlib funtions as follows.
 These are the devices.txt and C/Python files for a working LE server example.
-See also the supplied le\_server.c/py examples.
+See also the supplied le\_server.c/py and universal\_server.c/py examples.

 Devices.txt file: